offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Extensions/User-defined Metrics_TOPIC
 ```

 There are several aspects to ensure that pods perform well and pod replicas scale well.
-Before applying and performance features, a bare-bones pod should be placed on a staging environment and load tested to determine its performance characteristics.
+Before applying performance features, a bare-bones pod should be placed on a staging environment and load tested to determine its performance characteristics.

  * **Scaling**